AmbireTech/adex-validator/docs/api.md

 #### Close channel

-Event to close a channel
+Event to close a channel.
+Only a channel creator is allowed to close a channel

 - URL